note89/note89.github.io/content/blog/state-of-emergency/index.md

 const head = <A>(li: A[]) => li.length > 0 ? just(li[0]) : nothing()

 // Function with stricter abstract state input
-// Now the bug cannot exist so we don't need it in our state const head <A>(li: NonEmptyArray<A>): li[0]
+// Now head can't be called with an empty list, so we don't need to handle that case const head <A>(li: NonEmptyArray<A>): li[0]
 ```
 ## Illegal